freedomofpress/securedrop-docs/docs/deployment/landing_page.rst

 If you use nginx, `you can follow this link <https://gist.github.com/mtigas/8601685>`__ and use the configuration example provided by ProPublica.

+.. warning:: Setting the ``Referrer-policy`` header to ``no-referrer`` is a
+             strict requirement for inclusion in the SecureDrop directory.
+             Setting the remaining headers as described is strongly recommended, but will be reviewed on a case-by-case basis for inclusion in the directory and does not necessarily prevent the instance from being included.

 Change detection monitoring for the web application configuration and *Landing Page* content
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^